Locally uniform domains and extension of bmo functions: Uniform domains

-where the infimum is taken over all rectifiable curves connecting $x$ and $y$, and the integral is taken with respect to arc length $ds$.
-Gehring and Osgood showed (see Lemma 1 in \cite{gehring_osgood}) that between any two points $x, y \in \Omega$ there is always a curve minimizing $\ko$, called a {\em quasi-hyperbolic geodesic}, namely a curve $\gamma = \gamma(x,y)$ for which
+where the infimum is taken over all rectifiable curves connecting $x$ and $y$, and $ds$ is arclength.
+Gehring and Osgood showed (see Lemma 1 in \cite{gehring_osgood}) that given any two points $x, y \in \Omega$, there is always a curve minimizing $\ko$, i.e. a rectifiable curve $\gamma = \gamma(x,y)$ for which Any such curve is called a {\em quasihyperbolic geodesic} between $x$ and $y$.

-Adapting the terminology in \cite{vaisala_handbook} to the local case, we state the following definition. \begin{definition} For $x, y \in \Omega$, define